A simple Christmas

 Christmas isn’t Christmas without a few festive tunes.
 I love anything that sounds like it’s from an old movie – I usually have the Rat Pack Christmas album on repeat!
 So, grab a good book, switch on your fairy lights and relax with some warming Christmas melodies.

-There are many ways to engage in a little creativity over Christmas.
-Making things with your family is a lovely and relaxing way to pass the time.
-From creating Christmas cards to create a clove pomander now is the time to indulge in those calming wintry pursuits.
+There are many ways to get creative over Christmas and making things with your family is a lovely way to spend your time.
+So, whether you’re drawn to creating Christmas cards or making a clove pomander, now is the time to indulge in those calming wintry pursuits.

 A subtle way to add a little festivity to your home is through fragrance.
-There are many additional ways to achieve this including oils, scented candles, dried citrus fruits with spices, clove pomanders and, of course, a real Christmas tree.
-My favourite is to warm some mulled wine with cinnamon and fruit.
-Delicious!
+There are many ways to achieve this including oils, scented candles, dried citrus fruits with spices, clove pomanders and, of course, a real Christmas tree.
+My favourite is to warm some mulled wine with cinnamon and fruit – delicious!

-I’m sure we all have a favourite Christmas film.
-Whether it’s Elf, A Christmas Carol or It’s a Wonderful Life nothing feels quite as Christmassy as putting your feet up with a few nibbles and getting lost in a movie.
+Whether it’s Elf, a Christmas Carol or It’s a Wonderful Life, few things feel as Christmassy as putting your feet up with a few nibbles and a festive film.
 I must confess, I’ve already started my box of delightful apres ski biscuits – a gift from Biscuiteers.
 Can you blame me?

-The twinkling of lights is probably the best way to make your home feel festive.
-And in addition to decorating the tree, fairy lights can be hung over mirrors and pictures.
-They look cosy on the wintry December evenings and it’s nice to leave them up in January to ease in the new year.
+Adding some lights is probably the easiest way to make your home feel festive.
+In addition to decorating the tree, fairy lights can be hung over shelves, mirrors and pictures.
 I also enjoy using led flameless tea lights because, unlike candles, I can leave them unattended.
-I think they look lovely in my silver tea light holders!
+I think they look great in my silver tea light holders!